leamumo/FEMA-Net/README.md

-# FGRNet:Fusing Guidance Filtering and Reverse Attention for Polyp Segmentation
+# FGFMA-Net : Fusing guided filter and multi-scale attention network for polyp segmentation
 It's still under internal review and will be released soon